ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/software-testing/slides.md

 ## Key Question

-> How can I use different types of program components, such as recursive
+> How can I use the processes of software testing and debugging to establish a
-> functions and modules to make efficient programs with effective designs?
+> confidence in the correctness of a Python program?

 </div>